Our Returns Policy includes your Australian Consumer Law rights as well as additional entitlements.

-If you wish to return wine not to your taste or you have changed your mind, we would be happy to refund in full any bottles returned to us (if we are satisfied they have been stored and handled correctly) with a deduction made for our initial freight and insurance fee.
-This will vary dependant on your location.
+If you wish to return wine not to your taste or you have changed your mind, we would be happy to refund in full any bottles returned to us (if we are satisfied they have been shipped to you, stored and handled correctly) with a deduction made for our initial freight and insurance fee.
+This will vary depending on your location.
 Please email us before sending any wine so we can expect it.
-Returns should be sent to the following address and we do request wine is not sent back in times of extreme heat.
+Returns should be sent to the following address and not sent back in times of extreme heat (which may void your refund).
 Refunds will be processed within 24 hours of receipt of goods.

 National Head Office

 The WineStar Centre

 Keilor Park VIC 3042